NNThomasL/SPTarkovWebMinimap/README.md

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.

+## Build Process

+Compile the BepInEx client mod using the provided .csproj file.
+Open the client folder in your IDE of choice and bundle the web code using "npm run build".

+From bin/Debug/net472 copy TechHappy.MinimapSender.dll and NetCoreServer.dll into BepInEx/plugins/TechHappy-MinimapSender.
+From client/dist copy the contents into BepInEx/plugins/TechHappy-MinimapSender/www.